 When I heard his two-minute song, I was moved to draw an abstract flower illustration to honor the singers on live old radio.
 That drawing appears in this post.

-This past May I received an unsolicited email from Bob (I hadn’t a clue he was still around!).
+In May 2013 I received an unsolicited email from Bob (I hadn’t a clue he was still around!).
 He had done an internet search on his name and came across my drawing and essay.
 He loved the artwork and my tribute.
-He is 88 years old, and sharp as a tack.
+He was 88 years old, and sharp as a tack.

 He agreed to be interviewed and in the course of three enjoyable months, and after many phone conversations, emails and snail mails, I wrote and published the story of how two artists came together.